Kanye West Warns Drake, Nick Cannon and Tyson Beckford to Stop Talking About Kim Kardashian

 "So, I did tell you not to do that, so, period, it's like, don't speak on nobody from my family, nothing that can be even mentioned with my wife, period, we don't have to talk again, I'm not giving no energy to that," West says.
 "And also, as far as Tyson Beckford go, don't speak on my wife, bro, like none of y'all speak on my wife, period.
 What is you talking about?
 I'm married, we in love, we a family."

-Watch the video above to see what else West had to say to Cannon, Drake and Beckford!
+Watch the videos above to see what else West had to say to Cannon, Drake and Beckford!